-For example, for the sample firm, the linguistic data collected by the pairwise comparison questionnaire were converted into corresponding triangular fuzzy numbers (per Table 1) and used as inputs for the Chang (1996) extent analysis, to calculate the local weights for each element in the framework.
-The local weights for the goals, sub-goals, indicators, and benchmarks are presented in Table 2.
+For example, for the sample firm, the linguistic data collected by the pairwise comparison questionnaire were converted into corresponding TFNs (per Table 1) and used as inputs for the Chang (1996) extent analysis, to calculate the local weights for each element in the framework.
+The local weights for the goals, subgoals, indicators, and benchmarks are presented in Table 2.
 These figures reflect the relative degree of importance of the elements within a group.
-For example, the local weight associated with export sales ratio (.184) represents the relative importance of this indicator compared to the other two indicators under the sales-related sub-goal (i.e., export sales growth and volume).
-The local weights associated with the elements within each such group sum to one; e.g., for the three indicators under the sales-related sub-goal (i.e., export sales ratio, growth, and volume), .184 + .338 + .478 = 1.
+For example, the local weight associated with export sales ratio (.184) represents the relative importance of this indicator compared with the other two indicators under the sales-related subgoal (i.e., export sales growth and volume).
+The local weights associated with the elements within each such group sum to 1 (e.g., for the three indicators under the sales-related subgoal [i.e., export sales ratio, growth, and volume], .184 + .338 + .478 = 1).

 Step 4 involves the calculation, for each of the indicators, of global (overall) weights associated with the three benchmarks.
-This is accomplished by multiplying the local weight for each benchmark by the local weights of each of the associated higher-level elements (i.e., indicator, sub-goal, and goal).
+This is accomplished by multiplying the local weight for each benchmark by the local weights of each of the associated higher-level elements (i.e., indicator, subgoal, and goal).
 For the sample firm, the calculated global weights associated with the three benchmarks for each of the 13 indicators are shown in Table 2.
 These values represent the overall importance of the 39 indicator-benchmark pairings.
-For example, based on this table, "export sales profitability" based on "own plans" is the most important indicator-benchmark pairing (.070, in the fifth column).
-The global weights for the 39 benchmarks sum to one.
+For example, in line with this table, "export sales profitability" based on "own plans" is the most important indicator-benchmark pairing (.070, in the fifth column).
+The global weights for the 39 benchmarks sum to 1.